databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. note::
   **Notes**
     - :code:`name` should be the last identifier in the standard GDAL subdataset rawPath: :code:`DRIVER:PATH:NAME`.
-    - :code:`name` must be a valid subdataset name for the raster, i.e. it must exist within the raster.
+    - :code:`name` must be a valid subdataset name for the tile, i.e. it must exist within the tile.
 ..

     :example: